filecoin-project/retrieval-market-spec/docs/roles/retrievalclient/README.md

   Running retrieval through go-ipfs might produce a smaller, more functional retrieval client.
 To do this we would:
   - Put go-data-transfer in go-ipfs
   - Connect go-ipfs to index-style Content Routing for Filecoin
   - Implement clear rules for negotiation between IPFS transfer vs Exchange based paid retrieval.
-Figure out how if at all IPFS will interface with a Miner Index to determine the most reputable miners to pull from.
+Figure out how if at all IPFS will interface with a Reputational Index to determine the most reputable miners to pull from.
   - To keep go-ipfs open and nuetral, we may want leave Filecoin specific exchange out of the go-ipfs binary.
 Instead, we could allow IPFS to communicate with any Exchange Client running locally but not in the same process (enabling potentially non-Filecoin paid retrievals)
   - The smallest version of this second process consists of an Exchange Client and a Wallet, talking to a remote Payment Provider, if such a provider exists.
   - A slightly larger version would run a Payment Channel Manager locally but talk to a remote Chain